niklasmh/food-allergy-card/README.md

 - QR code and an URL for sharing your allergies with the chefs.
 For example this:
   ![Example QR code](example-qr.png)
 - Made for being shown from a mobile device.
-- Possible to print the card out into physical cards.
+- Print the card out into physical cards.

 ## Support this project